 Bright World Policy

 Staff members are expected to have a general understanding of the risks affecting children and young people, how to identify individual children who may be at risk of radicalisation and what to do to support them.
-This policy outlines a clear procedure for protecting children at risk of radicalisation.
+This policy outlines a clear procedure for protecting children at risk of radicalisation and is written with consideration of the Government’s Prevent Duty, Departmental Advice for Schools and Childcare Providers (2015) and the Revised Prevent Duty Guidance 2019.

-Bright World Guardianships understands the importance of awareness training for staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas (i.e. extreme political or religious views).
-Staff training needs are assessed internally with the Designated Safeguarding Lead being the point of advice and support for staff, with regular safeguarding updates being circulated.
+Bright World Guardianships understands the importance of awareness training for staff and homestays to identify children at risk of being drawn into terrorism and to challenge extremist ideas (i.e. extreme political or religious views).
+Staff and homestay training needs are assessed internally with the Prevent Lead and DSL being the point of advice and support for staff, with regular safeguarding updates being circulated.

 Recognising risks and vulnerabilities of radicalisation

-Local Safeguarding Children Board (LSCCB) guidance states that children and young people can be drawn into violence or exposed to messages of extremist groups by many means, including family or friends influences, direct contact with extremist groups of organisations, and through the internet.
+Local Safeguarding Partnership (LSP) guidance states that children and young people can be drawn into violence or exposed to messages of extremist groups by many means, including family or friends influences, direct contact with extremist groups of organisations, and through the internet.

 The risk of radicalisation may be combined with other vulnerabilities including: